 In January 2018, F2F received a generous donation from the ALFI Foundation to support our Victory Garden Campaign and continued work in Malawi.
 Special thanks go to their board and our board member, Louise Masterson.

 The ALFI Foundation is an altruistic, non-partisan foundation designed to aid the development of under privileged individuals and communities.

 In October 2017, F2F partnered with The Charitable Foundation, and its Australian partner Action on Poverty, to fund our Victory Garden Campaign in the Phalombe district of southern Malawi.

 The Charitable Foundation (TCF) is an Australian Private Ancillary Fund dedicated to help eradicate poverty and conflict through humanitarian relief, development assistance and the pursuit of peace.

 In February 2017, F2F partnered with the EKARI Foundation to bring the Victory Garden Campaign to the Phalombe district in southern Malawi.
-With the help of 4 of our facilitators, 35 Phalombe villagers created low-cost high-yield Victory Gardens.
+In October 2017, we were thrilled to announce that we expanded the Campaign in this district.

 EKARI Foundation is a grassroots, community-based, nonprofit organization tackling extreme poverty in rural communities in the Phalombe district of Malawi in sub-saharan Africa.

 In 2015, F2F partnered with the Isora Foundation.
 The Isora Foundation has funded many projects over the years, including working to empower existing HIV + youth groups, as well as working with tribal elders to improve the conditions of village members with HIV/AIDS, TB, malaria, and malnutrition.
 They are currently funding our Victory Garden Campaign in rural Malawi.